cristina-v-melnic/pattern-formation/README.md

 To do:
 - [ ] Add description to classes and functions.
-- [ ] See whether to include them in packages.
+- [ ] See whether to include them in packages and/or different files.
+- [ ] Work on the test.